Mark's ESL World Jobs

 English in Asian Schools

-In recent years, private commercial colleges have opened in major centres to improve the standards of education, especially English tuition and computer training.
-Parents who can afford it are willing to pay relatively high prices to give their children better opportunities for future employment.
+In recent years, local businessmen have seen English training as an opportunity for making good money and English schools have sprung up in major centres.
+Parents who can afford it are willing to pay high prices to give their children better opportunities for future employment.
 Many schoolchildren attend classes after school has finished.
-Not all teachers employed in these schools are truly ‘native English speakers’; some will be from countries where English is a second or third language, such as Malaysia, Philippines or Singapore.
-Some will not have a formal teaching qualification or classroom experience, but they are a definite improvement on the home-country-trained teacher.
-The commercial colleges use modern training methods and materials from professional British, American or Australian sources.
+Not all teachers employed in these schools are ‘native English speakers’; some will be from other Asian countries where English is a second or third language, such as Malaysia, Philippines or Singapore; also from Europe.
+Although some do not have teaching qualifications or classroom experience, they are an improvement on the locally-trained teacher.
+The commercial colleges use training methods and training materials from British, American or Australian sources.
+Manuals and work books are often technically illegal photocopies of copyrighted work.
+But no one seems to care about that.

 Teaching Position Availability